Ah, great news! Very glad all your DBs are alive again.

 - nginx to host the single file site (you'll need to point it at the location of the site on your mac)

-Inside the stack bundle is the appropriate my.cnf
+Inside the stack bundle is the appropriate my.cnf override to add mysql_native_password=ON.

 Once you start this test stack, check out https://testing.test — you should see failures success messages.